lawcha/softweng_project/README.md

     It is community-based, so feel free to leave a comment about how you've experienced a beer.
 Enjoy !
 </div>

+## Realisation
+The project is realised in the course "T-SoftwEng" of the Master-MSE.
+The application is developed by **Laurent Chassot**.

+The following constraints have been taken in account:
+- A Vue.js project
+- Run Vuex to make the interaction between components easier
+- Can be deployed with Docker
+- Is based on a realistic subject (LoremIpsum-free)
 ## Project setup
 ```
 npm install